guyzmo/git-repo/README.md

 > have access to the tool using `git-repo hub …` or `git repo hub …`.
 For the
 > `git hub …` call, you have to set up aliases, see below how to configure that.

+#### Remotes

+Traditionally, `origin` is being used as the remote name for the code hosted on a service, but because of the nature of `git-repo` there is no single `origin` but it encourages to use multiple ones, and also leave you in control of wherever `origin` points to.

+This is why when you clone from a service or create a new repo on a service, it's using a special remote that carries the name of the service:

+    % git hub clone foo/bar; cd bar
+    % git status -sb | head -1
+    ## master...github/master
+                ^^^^^^
+    % git lab create bar
+    % git push gitlab master

 And as a bonus, each time it's adding a new remote, it's updating the `all` remote, so that you can push your code to all your remote repositories in one command:

     % git push all master

+Another special remote is the `upstream`.
+When you do a fork of a project, current special remote with a service name will be renamed as `upstream` and the newly forked project is now the one with the service name:

+    % git lab clone foo/bar; cd bar
+    % git remote
+    all
+    gitlab
+    % git lab fork
+    % git remote
+    all
+    gitlab
+    upstream

+Finally, if you want to link other existing projects, you can, the `add` command is there for that:

+    % git bb add foo/bar
+    % git gg add foo/bar gitea --alone

+Use the `--alone` switch if you don't want to add that project in the `all` special remote.

+And of course the above commands is just sugar around regular git commands, so the above can also be done with:

+    % git remote add gitbucket https://gitbucket.local:8080/foo/bar
+    % # the command to append the URL to the all remote, --alone skips this step
+    % git remote set-url --add all https://gitbucket.local:8080/foo/bar

 ### Installation